Transport Refrigeration Technician

 Most employers prefer to hire high school graduates.

-The term of apprenticeship is 3 years (three 12-month periods) that include a minimum of 1,560 hours of on-the-job training and 8 weeks of technical training in each period.
+The term of apprenticeship is 3 years (three 12-month periods) that include a minimum of 1,560 hours of on-the-job training and 8 weeks of classroom instruction in each period.

 High school students can earn credits toward apprenticeship training and a high school diploma at the same time through the Registered Apprenticeship Program (RAP).
 Applicants who have related training or work experience may be eligible for admission, credit, or certification.
 Credits may reduce the period of apprenticeship.